About this policy

 - Internet Protocol (IP) address

 To improve your experience on our site, we may also use 'cookies'.
-Cookies are pieces of information that a website can transfer to an individual's computer hard drive or hand held device for record keeping.
+Cookies are pieces of information that a website can transfer to an individual's device for record keeping.
 Cookies can make websites easier to use by storing information about your preferences on a particular website.
 The information is used by us to help improve our website by understanding how it is used and effective communication methods for diverse audiences.
 We do not attempt to identify individual users in any way.

 Voicemail and phone records